ffaahhimm/openvino-face-detection/README.md

 - NPU / GPU execution requires the matching OpenVINO device plugins and drivers;
   without them the AUTO plugin (and this app's fallback) gracefully use CPU.
-- The model files are binary artefacts and are **not** committed — run the download script first.
+- The `face-detection-0200` FP16 IR files are committed under `models/` so the application runs straight after `pip install -r requirements.txt`.
+Point `FD_MODEL_XML` at another SSD-style face detector to swap models.
 - **Start-up speed:** on Windows the camera opens via DirectShow (much faster than the default MSMF backend, which can take several seconds to enumerate devices), the camera open and model compile run concurrently, and the GUI